 Thou shalt love thy neighbor as thyself

-Unconditional love indicates total balance that is a result of oness/ cosmic unity, and a deep understanding that the meaning of creation is love.
-Free love is the basis and to path for healing ourselves and for balance.
-If we exchange the Hebrew characters in the word MAHALA (sickness) we get HEMLA (compassion).
+indicates total balance that is a result of oneness/ cosmic unity, and a deep understanding that the meaning of creation is love.
+Free Unconditional love is the basis of all and the path for healing ourselves and the world.

 The Hebrew letters in this ring are the same Hebrew fonts used during the time of Rabbi Akiva and I took these fonts from the Dead Sea Scrolls.